ATTENDED SERVICES - VIEW FROM A PIER

 There is nothing more memorable than experiencing the scattering of ashes of your loved one at sea in an incredibly unique and caring fashion.
 This of course, is where The Angel’s Ashes really shines.
 I don’t believe there is a company out there that can match the sheer beauty of our ceremony.
 I also believe that all of our UNATTENDED SERVICES are unmatched for the reason that we do not treat it any differently or perform the ceremony any differently than if someone were on board.
 The same kind, loving, and honorable respect for the deceased is always observed.
 I can’t stress that enough for we have been told about many companies that don’t even come close to giving the care and love that we do.

-We provide our burial services for both the general public and the Military.
+Burial services for both the General Public and the Military

 There are several advantages of the View from a Pier services versus the view-from-a-boat services.
 Carefully consider these when planning your special day.
 Some, I have already mentioned:

-6. Families with children.
+- Families with children.
 Many boats do not allow for children.
-If they do, those under the age of 13 have to wear a life vest which usually makes them a little unhappy.
+If they do, those 13 and under have to wear a life vest which usually makes them a little unhappy.
 Also, on a boat, it is rather encumbering for the parents in that they often find it difficult to relax and enjoy the ceremony as they have to hold or watch after their children.
 On a pier, it is a little easier and everyone enjoys the experience at a higher level.